 In order to see everything at the museum, you will need a whole day.
 If you are not an art lover, however, and only want to see the highlights the museum has to offer, you can do it in half the time.

 If you start your day with breakfast at MoMA, you will be done by lunch and still have plenty of time to do some more sightseeing during the afternoon.

 MoMA’s flagship store is, as you would expect, inside the museum however, there are various other shops located throughout New York City.
 The MoMA store in the Museum building features a broad selection of art reproductions, design objects, and more than 2,000 book titles!.
 There is also the MoMA books store which is located on the Museum’s second floor overlooking the Lobby.
 The shop provides a tranquil environment for looking through a curated selection of the newest and most notable art & design books from around the world.

 Children(16 and under)

 You can buy your tickets and skip the line when you get there, here.

 If you are the owner of a New York Pass, you’re in luck!
-The admission is actually included into the price of the pass.
+The admission is actually included in the price of the pass.
 For more information on the New York Pass, click here.

 The Museum of Modern Art is an artwork in and of itself and the heart of creativity in New York City.
 A visit to this museum will take you through a visual representation of years of art history.
-Even for those not necessarily interested in arts this is a great museum to inform yourself about the modern art scene of the 20th century.
+Even for those not necessarily interested in arts, this is a great museum to inform yourself about the modern art scene of the 20th century.
 If you’re interested in Dance Shows or concerts, the MoMA is also the perfect spot for you!
 They have a wide program of dance events and concerts you can view on their website.
-During your stay in New York City, the MoMA should definitely hold a spot on your to-do-list.
+During your stay in New York City, the MoMA should definitely hold a spot on your to-do list.
 I’m sure, you will be as impressed as millions of other visitors each year.